 "Hold it, hold it!" exclaimed their uncle Will, who had dropped by to pick up a few pictures.
-"I'm sick and tired of hearing you two fight over Linda's belongings.
-All these years you've been telling me how great your faith is, but all I see is the same selfishness and greed I have to deal with every day at the police station.
-Why don't you just take a saw and cut the piano in half?" he yelled as he stormed out the door.
-"Why don't piano in half?"
+"I'm sick and tired of hearing you two fight over Linda's "Why don't belongings.
+All these years you've been telling me how great your faith is, you just take a but all I see is the same selfishness and greed I have to deal with every saw and cut the day at the police station.
+Why don't you just take a saw and cut the piano piano in half?" in half?" he yelled as he stormed out the door.